-EasyRoutes API Getting Started Guide
+EasyRoutes API - Getting Started Guide

-EasyRoutes API is currently in public preview.
+EasyRoutes' API is currently in public preview.
 During the public preview phase, frameworks may be subject to potential changes.

 Set up API client ID and secret key

-Before using the API, you need to complete a quick verification process:
+Before using the API, you may need to complete a quick verification process:

 2. Click on Request access, enter your contact information, and submit the request form.